 4. Malwarebytes: the best cleanup and second opinion

-Malwarebytes built its reputation as the tool you run when something already feels wrong, and it is still excellent at finding and removing adware and potentially unwanted programs that other scanners miss.
-The free version is a fine on-demand cleaner you can run alongside your main protection, and the premium tier adds real-time protection and web filtering.
+Malwarebytes built its reputation as the tool you run when something already feels wrong, and it is still excellent at finding and removing the adware and potentially unwanted programs that other scanners quietly skip over.
+It occupies a slightly different role from the full suites, which is exactly why so many people keep it around even when they already run something else.

 Performance and system impact